 Remove the plastic wrap on top of oreos, and place a plate on top.
 Gently invert the bowl onto the plate.
 Slowly lift the bowl with the plastic wrap to unmold.

--If you can't find Cool Whip, use the same amount of whipping cream with 1/2 cup of powdered sugar mixed in.
+-If you can't find Cool Whip, whip 2 cups of whipping cream using a hand mixer until stiff and then fold in 1/2 cup of powdered sugar.